flavienbwk/book-devops/eng/AUDIOBOOK.md

 SLSA originated from Google's internal practices.
 The company developed techniques to ensure that employees, acting individually, cannot directly or indirectly access or manipulate user data in any way without appropriate authorization and justification.

 In software development, you use and produce artifacts.
-These can represent a development library used in your code, a machine learning binary, or the product of compiling your software (a `.bin`, `.exe`, `.whl`, etc.).
-SLSA operates on the principle that each stage of software creation involves a different vulnerability and that these artifacts are a prime vector of threats (fig. <spanc/>\ref{fig:slsa-supply-chain-threats}).
+These can represent a development library used in your code, a machine learning binary, or the product of compiling your software.
+SLSA operates on the principle that each stage of software creation involves a different vulnerability and that these artifacts are a prime vector of threats.

-!Software creation steps and hypothetical associated vulnerabilities within the software chain.
-Source: slsa.dev (The Linux Foundation).\label{fig:slsa-supply-chain-threats}

 Its rules revolve around the automatic verification of the integrity of the handled data.
 Some examples of vulnerabilities addressed by SLSA include:

-- ensuring that the source code used in software compiling scripts (CI) has not been altered ;
+- ensuring that the source code used in software compiling scripts has not been altered ;
 - verifying the origin of development dependencies ;
 - ensuring that the software factory has minimal network connectivity.